raunaqgupta/raunaqgupta.github.com/_posts/2012-12-12-collablocks.md

 title: Collablocks
 tags: WebGL
 image_folder: img_collablocks
-abstract: Uniting anonymous crowds through collaboration
+abstract: Uniting anonymous crowds through collective collaboration
 ---

 Collablocks is a social experimental game which tries to put a co-located group of people together to solve a 3D based puzzle.
 The game itself is displayed on a public screen and individual gamers can join via their mobile devices.